Anobium/Great-Cow-BASIC-Demonstration-Sources/README.md

 The baseline set of demonstrations was created at version 0.98.xx of the Great Cow BASIC distrubution.

-Please add you demonstrations and improve those that have been posted.
+Please add your demonstrations and improve those that have been posted.

 Enjoy